 One of the most common serving techniques in table tennis is the backspin serve.
 Backspin serves can be performed with both the forehand and backhand.
-This serve is performed by striking the bottom of the ball in order to apply backspin on the ball.
+This serve is performed by striking the bottom of the ball in order to apply backspin to the ball.
 A well-executed backspin serve will land close to the net on the opponent’s side of the table, which is difficult to return.
 In addition to striking the bottom of the ball, a player can apply a lot of spin on the ball if they are able to use a lot of wrist action.

 The tomahawk serve in table tennis is a common serve, especially at the professional level, due to its deception.
 The player throws the ball up and then strikes the ball while it is close to their body.
-It is known as the tomahawk serve for its resemblance to how Native Americans would swing tomahawks in old western movies.
-The serve can have many different variations which makes it a common style for players.
+It is known as the tomahawk serve for its resemblance to how Native Americans would swing tomahawks in Old Western movies.
+The serve has many different variations, which makes it a common style for players.
 Just like the other serves, different paddle angles and wrist action can be applied to keep your opponent on their toes.